» Please see the Schedule of Classes for the current semester’s offerings.

 BACK TO TOP

-MATH 1412, MATH 1413 Calculus I, II 4 creditsFirst semester: limits, derivatives, and integrals; continuous and differentiable functions, mean value theorem, chain rule, implicit differentiation.
+1412, 1413 Calculus I, II 4 creditsFirst semester: limits, derivatives, and integrals; continuous and differentiable functions, mean value theorem, chain rule, implicit differentiation.
 Applications: curve sketching, maxima and minima, related rates, motion, area.
 Trigonometric, inverse trigonometric, logarithmic and exponential functions.
 Second semester: methods of integration, area, moments, volume.
 Indeterminate forms, improper integrals, sequences and series.
-Parametric equations, arc length and polar coordinates.
-Lecture: 3 hours; recitation: 2 hours.Prerequisites: three years of high school mathematics and placement by examination or MATH 1160.
+Parametric equations, arc length and polar coordinates. (lecture: 3 hours; recitation: 2 hours).Prerequisites: three years of high school mathematics and placement by examination or MATH 1160.

 500 West 185th Street